 This mathematics and computing degree gives you a solid understanding of mathematical methods with core computing skills and the ability to apply them to real-life problems.
-Our mathematics courses are highly regarded, and in the 2019 Guardian University Guide, were ranked in the top 10 in the UK.
+Our mathematics courses are highly regarded, we are ranked 3rd in the UK in Mathematics for Student Satisfaction (Complete University Guide, 2022).
+Also, we are ranked 3rd in London overall, 1st for student satisfaction with the course, and also with feedback, and 2nd for student satisfaction with teaching (Guardian league table, 2022).
 Our degree in mathematics and computing is designed to develop your skills in advanced programming and software engineering as well as in mathematics and computing software tools.
 You will also explore logical analysis, deduction and mathematical modelling and gain the skills to apply these to computer systems.
-If you are interested in teaching mathematics, you will be able to take part in the Undergraduate Ambassadors Scheme, which encourages and nurtures mathematics teachers and allows you to gain experience in the classroom.
+This degree also explores cutting edge topics such as machine learning and artificial intelligence, and provides students with the skills necessary to pursue careers in these exciting contemporary fields.
 What you should know about this course

 - Students on this course will have the opportunity to develop skills such as logical analysis, deduction, mathematical modelling, software engineering and advanced programming

-- In this course, you will learn to improve problem-solving skills and develop your knowledge of advanced programming languages and database applications technologies
+- You will learn to improve problem-solving skills and develop your knowledge of advanced programming languages and database applications technologies

 - Throughout, you will also learn how to apply mathematical concepts appropriately and enhance your oral and verbal communication skills, along with the ability to work independently

-- This course provides opportunities to improve students’ capacity for independent thinking, object-oriented programming, data handling, presentations & to work as a part of a team.
+- Overall, this course provides opportunities to improve students’ capacity for independent thinking, object-oriented programming, data handling, presentations, and to work as a part

 All degree courses are made up of modules – individual units of study on different topics.
 Some modules are compulsory; others can be chosen from a list of options.
 Our website has full details of your degree structures, module content, and how each module is assessed.
 The direct link to this course on our website, can be found at the bottom of this page.